Prader-Willi syndrome is a rare condition that causes physical, mental, and behavioral problems. An unrelenting feeling of hunger is common.

 A person with Prader-Willi Syndrome (PWS) has extreme difficulty controlling their body weight, as they spend a long time eating and have a powerful compulsion to eat as much food as possible.
 PWS is the most common genetic cause of morbid obesity in children.

-According to the Prader Willi Association in the United States, between 1 in 8,000 and 1 in 25,000 people live with the condition.
+According to the Prader-Willi Syndrome Association in the United States, between 1 in 8,000 and 1 in 25,000 people live with the condition.

-People with PWS have seven genes on chromosome 15 that are deleted or unexpressed.
+People with PWS have seven genes on chromosome 15 that are either deleted or inactive.

 Symptoms in the first year

 Between 0 and 12 months of age, an infant is likely to have some or all of the following symptoms:

 - Hypotonia, or poor muscle tone: The child feels floppy when another person is holding them.
 The elbows and knees may be loosely extended instead of firmly in position.
 Hypotonia improves with age.